What is a South Carolina Registered Agent?

 Northwest usually charges $100 + state fees to form an LLC.
 However, we’ve negotiated a discounted rate (60% off) for LLC University® readers.

-Wikipedia: Registered Agent
+- Northwest Registered Agent

-South Carolina Secretary of State: Service of process
+South Carolina Secretary of State: Service of Process

-South Carolina Secretary of State: Registered Agent search
+South Carolina Secretary of State: Registered Agent Search